 You should also retain copies of all correspondence with the moving company.
-In addition, all correspondence addressed to the moving company should be sent by Registered Mail, return receipt requested, to evidence receipt of your claim by the carrier.
+In addition, all correspondence addressed to the moving company should be sent by Registered Mail, return receipt requested, to evidence receipt of your claim by the mover.

-Your claim must be filed, in writing, within nine (9) months after delivery of the goods or within nine (9) months after a reasonable time for delivery has elapsed.
+Your claim must be filed in writing, within time (9) months after delivery of the goods or within nine (9) months after a reasonable time for delivery has elapsed.
 Specific rules are set forth in Maximum Rate Tariff 4.
-The carrier is required to acknowledge claims in writing within 30 days and must pay, decline to pay or make a firm compromise settlement within 60 days of receipt of your claim.
-If some reason beyond the carrier's control delays action for a longer time, the carrier is required to notify you in writing within 60 days of receipt of your claim as to its status and the reason for delay (with a copy to the PUC) and again every 30 days thereafter until final action is taken.
-If the carrier fails to respond to your claim within the time limits and in the manner described in this paragraph, you should contact the PUC immediately at 1-800-FON-4PUC (1-800-366-4782).
+The mover is required to acknowledge claims in writing within 30 days and must pay, decline to pay or make a firm compromise settlement within 60 days of receipt of your claim.
+If some reason beyond the mover's control delays action for a longer time, the mover is required to notify you in writing within 60 days of receipt of your claim as to its status and the reason for delay (with copy to the Bureau) and again every 30 days thereafter until final action is taken.
+If the mover fails to respond to your claim within the time limits and in the manner described in this paragraph, you should contact the Bureau immediately at 1-833-488-2327.
 (See Maximum Rate Tariff 4, Item 92 for more information on filing claims.)

-The PUC has no authority to compel carriers to settle claims for loss or damage and will not undertake to determine whether the basis for, or the amount of, such claims is proper, nor will it attempt to determine the carrier's liability for such loss or damage.
-If both you and the carrier consent, the claim may be submitted to an impartial arbitrator for resolution.
+The Bureau has no authority to compel movers to settle claims for loss or damage and will not undertake to determine whether the basis for, or the amount of, such claims is proper, nor will it attempt to determine the mover's liability for such loss or damage, if both you and the mover consent, the claim may be submitted to an impartial arbitrator for resolution.
 You may also commence a suit in small claims court or other court of law.
-If arbitration or civil action result in a decision in your favor and the carrier fails to comply, contact the PUC.
+If arbitration or civil action result in a decision in your favor and the mover fails to comply, contact the Bureau.